Beelijah/FNF-PsychLua/README.md

 ![PsychionalEngineLogo](docs/img/PsychEngineLogoTweak.png)

+Psych Engine, you know it, you love it.
+Maybe you wanted to make something cool in Psych Engine's Lua, however you didn't want to have the fnf part.
+Here's your answer: Psych Lua.

 Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.

 ## Installation: